renjiarun/Image-Compression/README.md

 ---

 ### How to Use:
-1. Replace `https://example.com` with the actual link to the article if it's available online.
+1. Replace `https://example.com` with the actual link to the article once it's available online.